tatsumoto-ren/tatsumoto-ren.github.io/blog/our-immersion-learning-toolset.md

 A small utility that allows you to mass-generate Anki decks based on your favorite foreign language movies and TV shows to aid in the language learning process.
+For example, if you had a Japanese movie and the accompanying Japanese subtitle file, you could use subs2srs to automatically create an Anki deck with one card for each subtitle line, along with the corresponding audio and snapshot.

 * [AUR package](https://aur.archlinux.org/packages?K=subs2srs)
 * [FAQ](https://subs2srs.sourceforge.net/#faq)

+subs2srs opens up the possibility of making large amounts of high quality, original sentence cards extremely quickly.
+It also allows you to have native audio on all of your cards, which is extremely useful.

+The downside of subs2srs is that in order to use it, you need to acquire the file for the show/movie you want to use, along with a correctly timed subtitle file for that show/movie.

 ## Android